replicatedhq/troubleshoot.sh/docs/source/preflight/node-checks.md

               message: This cluster has enough nodes.
 ```

+*Note: `troubleshoot.sh/v1beta2` was introduced in preflight and support-bundle krew plugin version 0.9.39 and Kots version 1.19.0.
+Kots vendors should [read the guide to maintain backwards compatibility](/v1beta2).*

-Reviewing this YAML, we've added a additional analyzer in the `analyzers` key starting at line 38.
+Reviewing this YAML, we've added an additional analyzer in the `analyzers` key starting at line 38.

 Let's review the changes to this YAML:

 **Line 38**: We are adding a new `nodeResources` analyzer to be evaluated when Preflight Checks are running.
 This key tells the Preflight application how to interpret and parse the `outcomes` below.
-The documentation for `nodeResources` is in the [Analyze documentation](https://troubleshoot.sh/analyze/node-resources/).
+The documentation for `nodeResources` is in the [Analyze documentation](/analyze/node-resources/).

 **Line 39**: Provide a custom title to show up on the results page for this check.
 This attribute is available for any analyzer.